gomez1112/Today/README.md

 # Today - A Productivity App

 ## Overview
-Today is a productivity app designed for iOS, focusing on delivering daily reminders in a visually appealing and calm interface.
+Today is a productivity app designed for iOS that was adapted from Apple Tutorials, focusing on delivering daily reminders in a visually appealing and calm interface.
 The app leverages the power of SwiftUI and SwiftData, among other frameworks, to create an engaging user experience.

 ## Features
 - **Daily Reminders:** Stay on top of your tasks with reminders that keep you focused throughout the day.